opcon/telegraf/plugins/inputs/ping/README.md

 Sends a ping message by executing the system ping command and reports the results.

-Currently there is no support for GNU Inetutils, use with iputils-ping
-instead:
 Most ping command implementations are supported, one notable exception being that there is currently no support for GNU Inetutils ping.
 You may instead use the iputils-ping implementation: